 There is a walking map you can buy on the island but trails are not well signed and can be difficult to find.
 Buton an island as small as Halki you can't get lost for long!
 One walk most visitors make is to the old village, now deserted, of Chora, 3 kms to the west and topped by a crumbling Crusader castle.
 Your reward for the stiff walk up is panoramic vistas over Emborio to Rhodes and towards distant Karpathos.

 Alternatively take the island public minibus high up the mountain to the Monastery of St John (c €5) and walk back - it takes around 2 hours.
 Halki was designated 'the island of peace and friendship' by UNESCO in 1983.
 They got it absolutely right - Halki is certainly peaceful and you could not find a friendlier island anwhere.

-Arrivals are on Wednesdays from Gatwick, Manchester and Birmingham via Rhodes which connect with the late afternoon local ferry service (other days or late flights may not connect - we will arrange transfers an overnight hotel in Rhodes Town with transfers).
+Arrivals are on Wednesdays from Gatwick, Manchester and Birminghamand a range of regional airports via Rhodes which connect with the late afternoon local ferry service (other days or late flights may not connect, in which case we will arrange transfers an overnight hotel in Rhodes Town with transfers).
 Taxi transfer to port (40 mins) and small ferryboat to the island (c 1 hour, tickets included).
 Short walk to your accommodation with luggage transfer.

 On your return the reverse applies.